graphal/graphal/README.md

-# graphal
+# Graphwork
-A JavaScript framework to build GraphQL applications
+A framework to build GraphQL applications